oplatek/oplatek.github.io/_posts/2015-07-12-Setting-Spark-for-Python-on-OSX.md

 ---

 The good news first, I managed to install Spark for Python in less than 30 minutes with basic googling.[1][2]
-If you do not Google it yourself you may follow steps below:
+If you do not want Google it yourself you may follow steps below:

 * Verify your Java version